codefenix-dev/uMRC/README.md

 extra features.
 Bugs will be fixed, and changes will be made to support future changes to the MRC protocol, but that's about it.

-Long-term, it may be worth re-writing the umrc-client door using another door kit and/or other language which could be more easily ported to other platforms and used by other BBSes.

 ## Technical Notes:

-uMRC is written in C, and was developed and compiled using Microsoft Visual Studio Community 2022.
+uMRC is written in C, and was developed and compiled on Windows using Microsoft Visual Studio Community 2022.
+The Linux build was compiled on Ubuntu 22.04 using gcc.

 uMRC makes extensive use of threading, both in umrc-bridge and umrc-client.
 Separate threads are used for establishing connections to the MRC host,